dev-xiligroup/framework7/webapp-t7p-rest/README.md

 ### Prerequisites

-A (local or not) WordPress website as json server (needs json plugin https://wordpress.org/plugins/json-api/ ).
+A (local or not) WordPress website as json server (needs json plugin https://wordpress.org/plugins/json-rest-api/ version 1.2.0).
 This plugin is able to deliver json file that will be incorporated in latest posts page of webapp.
+To collect custom fields use plugin named xili-json-api-addon (in this same repository)

 URI must be adapted to your config in function  $$.getJSON of my-app.js - now via Settings popup form

 The webApp uses Framework7 v.
-1.0.4 (March 22th, 2015)
+1.0.4 (March 21th, 2015)

 Tested also with an iPad Air retina (via browser or as webapp installed in iPad homepage)